IBM/db2sock-ibmi/ILE-PROC/README.md

 This stored procedure is called when using toolkit (libtk400.a).
 The stored procedure argument is a blob that contains the 'layout' of an ILE PGM or SRVPGM call.

+# overview

+This stored procedure interface enables IBM i scripting languages using the driver to share QTEMP in QSQSRVR job proxy.
+That is, both toolkit operations and DB2 operations will run in QSQSRVR proxy, therefore QTEMP is 'shared'.
+Also, same single QTEMP rules will apply when folks call this stored procedure remote from LUW (db2, rest, odbc, ssl/ssh, etc.).

+The toolkit stored procedure will be both conventional (yet another) and unconventional (creative).

+## conventional toolkit

+The conventional toolkit interface will support arguments/parameters pass by reference "as is".
+The conventional dynamic or runtime resolve and activation of PGM, SRVPGM programs typical of many toolkits is also included in this interface.
+In addition, "some" of the pass by value arguments/parameters patterns are also supported "as is".
+These will follow Call Service Program Procedure (QZRUCLSP) API.
+That is, if value arguments are all the same size, default toolkit can handle the task by simple 16 possible lengths 'pattern'.
+(Note: QZRUCLSP limits to only bin(4) for pass by value.
+This toolkit will take most other non-floating point sizes.).

+## unconventional toolkit

+This is an Open Source project.
+As such we are no bound by the constraints of everything comes from Rochester IBM.
+To wit, the unconventional toolkit interface will allow you to compile your specific call into this stored procedure.
+A supplemental module to 'db2proc' stored procedure named 'db2user' is included to allow you to handle any sort of call to your existing code.
+Specifically, you can use techniques copied from the conventional toolkit (above).
+However, you may also include your own custom calls directly compiled into "the stored procedure driver".

+Why?
+Speed.
+The fastest load time for any call is a compile time 'load/activate'.
+So, while the conventional toolkit interface will exist, and, will probably be fine for 80% of all calls, this do it yourself compile will really give you ultimate control over performance.
+That is, everyone complains about speed and/or limitations of every toolkit ever written for IBM i.
+This unconventional interface can directly link your RPG programs into the stored procedure, so they will be loaded immediately when the toolkit call occurs.
+Great!
+Instant performance boast for your IBM i scripting languages at levels comparable with RPG-2-RPG compiled calls (because it is compiled).

 ILE modules:
 ```
 db2proc - SRVPGM main stored procedure iCall400(blob)